gordon-hung/aspire-nats-sample/README.md

 # aspire-nats-sample
-ASP.NET Core 8.0 Aspire Nats Sample
+ASP.NET Core 8.0 Aspire Nats

 .NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications. .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
 Cloud-native apps often consist of small, interconnected pieces or microservices rather than a single, monolithic code base.
 Cloud-native apps generally consume a large number of services, such as databases, messaging, and caching.